GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 the state of its internal queue.
 The queuing strategy assigns a size to each chunk, and compares the total size of all chunks in the queue to a specified number, known as the **high water mark**.

-The final construct is called a **controller**—each writer has an associated controller that allows you to control the stream (for example, to abort it).
+The final construct is called a **controller**.
+Each writer has an associated controller that allows you to control the stream (for example, to abort it).

 ### Creating a writable stream